dzackgarza/Notes/Class_Notes/2021/Spring/FourManifolds/FourManifolds_stripped.md

 -   Whether it's even or odd, and
 -   Its signature

-If the lattice is even, then the signature satisfies \( 8\bigm|p-q \).
+If the lattice is even, then the signature satisfies \( 8\divides p-q \).
 So Poincaré duality forces unimodularity, and then there are further number-theoretic restrictions.
 E.g. this prohibits \( \beta_2 =7 \), since then the signature couldn't possibly be 8 if the intersection form is even.
 :::

 ## Characteristic Classes